mvolkmann/blog/src/swift/Concurrency.md

 ## Actors

-Tasks can share mutable data without danger of race conditions by using an {% aTargetBlank "https://developer.apple.com/documentation/swift/actor", "Actor" %}.
+Tasks can share mutable data across threads without danger of race conditions by using an {% aTargetBlank "https://developer.apple.com/documentation/swift/actor", "Actor" %}.